x737/5-5-3consuming-APIs-using-JS/README.md

 cause the result got by "document.getElementById("data").innerHTML = this.responseText" is a string, not an object, so we have to use Json.parse() to pass the string to Json data structure

+## Getting functional
+Functional programming allows to pass our data around to different functions by creating and invoking functions This is also called deserializing JSON.